silx-kit/pyFAI/doc/source/geometry.rst

 When all rotations are zero, the detector is in transmission mode with the incident beam orthogonal to the detector's surface.

+There is also a tutorial :ref:`tutorials` on the geomety which explains in detail the orientations of the different rotations used by pyFAI.